mesonbuild/meson/docs/markdown/howtox.md

 ## Enable threads

-Lots of people seem to do this manually with `find_library('phtread')` or something similar.
+Lots of people seem to do this manually with `find_library('pthread')` or something similar.
 Do not do that.
 It is not portable.
 Instead do this.

 ```meson
 thread_dep = dependency('threads')